Code-Institute-Submissions/mmoore483-camping_MayResub/README.md

 ### Final Deployment steps
 Once code changes have been completed and tested on localhost, the application can be prepared for Heroku deployment as follows:
 - Set DEBUG flag to False in settings.py
-- Ensure this line exists in settings.py to make summernote work on the deployed environment (CORS security feature): X_FRAME_OPTIONS = 'SAMEORIGIN'
 - Ensure requirements.txt is up to date using the command pip3 freeze --local > requirements.txt
 - Push files to GitHub
 - In the Heroku Config Vars for the application delete this environment variable DISABLE_COLLECTSTATIC